 Many find it helpful to plan their week on Sundays.
 You could use a matrix (like the one below from Rafael Sarandeses) to divide your week’s activities by type:

-This way, you can easily see what greater-impact items take a high level of focus, versus “filler” items like answering emails or checking in on your social media networking, which you might reserve for your commute.
+This way, you can easily see what greater-impact items take a high level of focus versus “filler” items like answering emails or checking in on your social media networking, which you might reserve for your commute.

 It’s a great way to divide up your schedule into manageable chunks.
+Best of all, scheduling helps prevent the quality of work from suffering due to playing catch-up on your backlog later down the line.

 2. Stop Poor Time Management by Getting Your Priorities in Order